Close button for feature banner

 Growing Brands (0-190K)

-While comments, shares, and views are also higher the more followers your brand has, growing brands have a 15.9K average Reach and can expect to see lower numbers while they build their follower count.
-They receive an average of 489 likes, 21 comments, 50 shares, and 16.2K views.
+While comments, shares and views are also higher the more followers your brand has, Growing brands have a 10.2K average Reach and can expect to see lower numbers while they build their follower count.

 Established Brands (190K-1.1M)

-Established brands tend to see a lower average Effectiveness Rate of 19.3%.
+Established brands overall have a slightly higher-than-average Effectiveness Rate of 19%.

 Larger Brands (1.1M+ Followers)

-While larger brands tend to see a lower Engagement Rate at 0.3%, they benefit from higher reach, with an average of 97.7K reach.
-They also benefit from a higher number of interactions — larger brands see 8.8K average likes, 141 comments, 696 shares and 254.8K views.
+While Larger brands tend to see a lower Engagement Rate at 9.9%, they benefit from higher reach, with an average of 359.7K reach, up 268% from the previous six-month period.
+They also benefit from a higher number of interactions, with 578 average shares compared to the overall industry average of 301.

 It’s worth noting that Engagement Rates are a significant contributor to ranking in the Instagram algorithm, so this is an important metric to track consistently.